 Some patients become vegetarians or adopt a macrobiotic diet.
 Such a diet may be beneficial as long as it is properly balanced and meets your nutritional needs.
 Adhering to a specific diet regimen may make you feel like you have more “control” over your disease.
-But there is little evidence that change in diet will affect your cancer growth and some diets can be harmful or distracting at a time when you need your energy to fight your cancer.
+But there is little evidence that change in diet will affect your cancer growth and some diets can be harmful or distract at a time when you need your energy to fight your cancer.
 Eat a healthy diet.
 Remember that maintaining calories is one of the most important things you can do during times of intense treatments such as surgery, radiation therapy, and systemic therapies.
-It is important to discuss any modifications in your diet with your health care team.
+It is important to discuss any modifications in your diet with your healthcare team.

-If you are overweight, be sure to discuss your weight with your oncologist before starting a weight-loss plan, as your doctor may feel that it would be detrimental to your treatment plan to pursue loosing weight at specific times during your illness and treatment.
+If you are overweight, be sure to discuss your weight with your oncologist before starting a weight-loss plan, as your doctor may feel that it would be detrimental to your treatment plan to pursue losing weight at specific times during your illness and treatment.

 Patients often wonder if they can drink alcoholic beverages after having a kidney removed for kidney cancer.
 The answer is “yes.”
-A social drink now and then, a beer at a sporting event, or wine with a special dinner probably won’t hurt you.
+A social drink now and then, a beer at a sporting event or wine with a special dinner probably won’t hurt you.
 Discuss this with your doctor, as it may not be recommended at specific times during treatment.
 After cancer has disrupted your life, such simple pleasures become more meaningful.
 There is even some medical research evidence that suggests that a glass of wine on a regular basis may have health benefits.
 You may also find the new non-alcoholic beers to your liking.
 Beverages brewed from whole grains can have nutritional value.